ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 # How To Run Conx

-This page describes FOUR categories of running Conx.
+This page describes FOUR options for running Conx.
 Conx requires two main components: the Jupyter notebook system, and the Python Conx libraries.
 The first two options have Jupyter already installed and ready to run.
 The first option has everything:

 * Free, Online, Ready-to-run - click and go
 * Pre-Built Virtual Machine - download image and run
 * In-the-cloud Jupyter - login and install Conx Python packages
 * Manage Your Own Install - uses standard Python tools on your computer

 There are pros and cons to each option.
-See the Troublingshooting section at the bottom for additional help.
+See the Troubleshooting section at the bottom for additional help.

 ## Free, Online, Ready-to-run